Baldev-P/catpictureapi/README.md

 # Cat Picture API

-  Cat Picture API is a RESTful API for uploading and managing cat pictures.
+  Cat Picture API is a RESTful API for uploading and managing cat pictures in png/jpeg file formats.
 It allows you to perform various operations, including uploading, deleting, updating, and fetching   cat pictures.
 This API is built using Django and Django REST framework.

 ## Table of Contents